ne-njaravani/obsidian-md/AWS/AWS Technical Essentials/MODULE 1 INTRODUCTION TO AMAZON WEB SERVICES/What is AWS.md

 			- b/c cost and time it takes to experiment and develop is significantly lower
 - Realise cost savings
 	- Instead of managing data centers, companies can use cloud computing to focus on what makes their business unique and better serve their customers.
+- Go global in minutes
+	- Apps can be deployed in multiple regions around the world w/ a few clicks
+	- can provide lower latency and a better experience for your customers at a minimal cost.

 ## Hybrid
 - Way to connect infrastructure & applications b/w cloud based resources & existing resources that aren't located in the cloud